metalmandalore/cloud-goat_walkthrough/README.md

 ### Solve codebuild_secrets as Lando Calrission
 1. Configure AWS CLI profile for Lando
 `aws configure --profile lando`
 2. Access RDS database instance information
 `aws rds describe-db-instances --profile lando`
 The DB instance appears to not be publically accessible since that value is false
 3. Attempt to snapshot the database
 `aws rds create-db-snapshot --db-instance-identifier <DBinstanceID> --db-snapshot-identifier cloudgoat --profile lando`
 4. Modify the instance

-### Remove all data for Han & Lando
+### Remove all data for codebuild_secrets
 1.